OK

 1. Unsound – Krakow, Poland

 Former Soviet Union countries are among those that have best used music festivals as a golden opportunity to revive their tourism.
 Unusual scenarios combined with costs that to the eyes of Western tourists look surprisingly low, have contributed to the success of many events, such as the Unsound Festival.
 Born in the cellars of Krakow bars in 2003, the festival has become itinerant over time, reaching London, New York, Tbilisi, Minsk and Adelaide.
 However, the concept of bringing the cream of emerging electronic music in dialogue with architecture and visual arts firmly remains at the heart of its artistic direction.
 An example of this is one of its most famous locations, the imposing lobby of the Hotel Forum, a brutalist building dating back to the nation’s communist era.
 The venue is a perfect match with musical genres, like techno, that make extensive use of the post-Soviet iconography.
-Unsound Festival celebrates its 20th anniversary from October 9th to 16th, 2022, in Krakow, Poland.
+Unsound Festival celebrated its 20th anniversary in 2022.

 The Forum Hotel, one of the locations of Unsound Festival, Poland